 In case multiple basic service sets are connected, the network is called Extended Service Set (ESS).
 In such a network, the devices inside a BSS are connected to an access point, which is then connected to another access point using distribution system (DS).
 DS itself is not a part of the ESS.
-The devices in an ESS communicate only with the access point, not with each other.
+The devices in an ESS communicate only with the access point, not with each other and thus only need to have associations with the access point.
+The associations between devices in different BSSs is out of the scope of this paper, as this paper discusses only key negotiations directly between devices, not devices communicating through a proxy, such as an access point.

 The key hierarchy of WLAN standard consists of pairwise and group keys.
 A device can negotiate a shared temporal key with an access point or another station.
 For these negotiations, a shared master key is used to authenticate the devices.
 The standard also defines ways to create keys to secure multicast data.
-In addition, the standard defines negotiation keys that can be used between two stations communicating through an access point.